matt-daniel-brown/bootstrap-grid-system/README.md

 # Bootstrap Grid System
-Extraction of the Twitter Bootstrap grid system (and only the grid system) in SCSS form.
+Extraction of the Twitter Bootstrap grid system (and only the grid system) in Scss form.

 ## Installation
 #### First, copy the files into your project.